fuxoft/fxmasm/MUSIC_FORMAT.md

 * 0 - Tone and noise concurrently
 * 9 - Silence (of limited practical use)

-You should not use any other value than 0, 1, 8 or 9.
+The result of using any other value apart from 0, 1, 8 and 9 is undefined.

 ### EXTERNAL_CALL label